flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 keyboard.
 Is this the kind of instrument adaptation that we should put down because it's reducing effort?

-Should forego flight simulators and only learn to fly with actual planes?
-The rant defies logic, but it's there any way, which makes me conclude that its only purpose is to heap scorn on the notion of accommodating beginners, and on the idea that beginners might need accommodation.
+Should pilots forego flight simulators and only learn to fly with actual planes?
+The rant against beginner-friendliness defies logic, but it's there any way, which makes me conclude that its only purpose is to heap scorn on the notion of accommodating beginners, and on the idea that beginners might need accommodation.

 What really gets me is this bit: